microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/teamsapp-update.md

 Namespace: microsoft.graph

 Update an [app](../resources/teamsapp.md) previously published to the Microsoft Teams app catalog.
+To update an app, the **distributionMethod** property for the app must be set to `organization`.

 This API specifically updates an app published to your organization's app catalog (the tenant app catalog).
-To publish to your organization's app catalog, specify `organization` as the **distributionMethod** in the [teamsCatalogApp](../resources/teamsapp.md) resource.

 ## Permissions